MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/product-lifecycle.md

 ## Create a new product lifecycle state

 - To create a new product lifecycle state, see the task guide **Create a new product lifecycle state**.
-The **Product lifecycle states** are defined by the user, typically a product manager, or a product master data manager.
-Specific business processes, for example, master planning, can be affected by a specific lifecycle state.

 -  To create a default product lifecycle state, see the task guide **Create a default product lifecycle state**.